PSYD - Clinical Psychology

 .5 TO 1

-PSYD 826 Advanced Practicum and Seminar.
+An additional period of practicum in either psychodiagnostics or psychotherapy or a blend of the two for the purpose of gaining further skills in these areas.
 This is a seminar composed of a small group of students with similar practicum experiences.
 In addition to the required hours working at the training site, students meet weekly in a practicum seminar led by a faculty member.
 The Advanced Seminar provides both didactic experience in psychological intervention and assessment as well as advanced case conceptualization and group consultation skills.
 This course is part of the FSPP PSYD curriculum.
-Pre-requisite(s):

 0